desyrani/automated-employee-time-budget/README.md

 **3. UI**

-This folder contains code for the user interface, which enhances user interaction with the system.
+This file contains code for the user interface, which enhances user interaction with the system.

 **Features:**